The Braess Paradox in Dynamic Traffic

-Although as discussed above, the results of microsimulation have shown that adding a path to the network could worsen the network performance, it is reasonable for one to wonder whether the additional physical capacity brought by the added path actually increases the operational capacity of the network.
-As described in experiment setup, in order to accelerate the rate at which the network approaches capacity, we added input flow to the network at Node 2, 3, 5, 7, in addition to Node 1, as labeled in Fig. \ref{fig:diamond_ap}.
-We then plot the flow-density curves of the networks and compare how the capacity of the baseline and added-path networks differs.
+We explore letting vehicles enter at Node 2, 3, 5, 7, in addition to Node 1, and plot the flow-density curves of the networks to compare how the capacity of the baseline and added-path networks differs.
+As shown in Fig. \ref{fig:fd_mf}, although adding a path brings more physical space, the actual capacity of the added-path network is almost the same as that of the baseline network in all scenarios.

-As shown in Fig. \ref{fig:fd_mf}, although adding a path adds more physical space to the network, the actual capacity of the added-path network is almost the same as that of the baseline network in all scenarios.
-This result is explained by an observation of the microsimulation runs, which reveals that even though the added path provides additional physical capacity, the attractiveness of the shortcut route results in the downstream edge of the added path (edge D $\rightarrow$ B in Fig. \ref{fig:diamond_ap}) getting filled up faster than other edges, consequently making the shortcut route undesirable.
-Therefore, even though vehicles will choose to use the shortcut route at the beginning, when it is chosen by too many vehicles, the road segments upstream and downstream of the added path becomes congested, making it increasingly harder to get to the added path, thus resulting in the added path being under-utilized.
+Simulation reveals that the attractiveness of the shortcut route results in the downstream edge getting filled up faster than other edges, making the shortcut route undesirable.
+Therefore, though vehicles choose the shortcut route at first, the segments upstream and downstream of the added path becomes congested over time, making it harder to get to the added path, resulting in the added path being under-utilized.